murilojunq/TrainingFrameworkTrackDNN/info-retraining/INFO.md

 ```
 8. prepare cmssw config and submit via crab (or other tool)

-NB: keep the global tag "125X_mcRun3_2022_realistic_v2" to be consistent with the production beamspot, which was updated in 12_5_0_pre5
-the procedure for newer samples is similar.
+NB: keep the global tag "125X_mcRun3_2022_realistic_v2" to be consistent with the production beamspot, which was updated in 12_5_0_pre5.
+The procedure for newer samples is similar.
 You only need to setup the tk Ntuple and use the appropriate globalTag